Getting a refund for a cancelled or delayed train

 Some travel insurers cover the cost of missed flights, if the reason was out of your control.
 If you miss a flight because your train to the airport was delayed or cancelled, contact your travel insurance provider to check if you can claim.

 How much you can get for a cancellation

-You’re entitled to a full refund if your train was cancelled - it doesn’t matter what type of ticket you bought.
+You’re entitled to a full refund if your train was cancelled and you couldn't take the next train or decided not to travel.
+If you didn't use your ticket, you can get a refund without any fees - it doesn't matter what type of ticket you bought.